alicevision/SfM_quality_evaluation/Readme.txt

 SfM Camera trajectory quality evaluation
 =========================================

-Those datasets can be used to evaluate the SfM camera trajectory quality found by openMVG.
+Those datasets can be used to evaluate the SfM camera trajectory quality found by AliceVision.

 -----------------------------
 Usage